Willembrinck/2023-Selective-Time-Traveling-Thesis/README.md

 ## Related to Part II: A New Debugging Approach

-Publication repository with result data: [SeekerDebugger](https://github.com/Willembrinck/2021-TTQs)
+Publication repository with result data: [Time-traveling Queriesn 2021](https://github.com/Willembrinck/2021-TTQs)

-## Related Resources